Asugawara/pmemo/README.md

 - Efficient search functionality for your memos
 - Easily customizable to fit your preferences
 - Execute code blocks written by you or ChatGPT immediately (Python only)
+- Unrestricted access and management of memos, whether on local machine, remote server or different environments.

 # Installation